komodorio/helm-charts/charts/k8s-watcher/README.md

 The command deploys the Komodor K8S-Watcher on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`

+#### Alternative: Install without Helm

+To install the chart directly with kubectl, use the manifests located in `./kube-install`.
+Make sure to modify the installationId secret value in `./kube-install/k8s-watcher/templates/secret-installation-id.yaml`

 ## Uninstalling the Chart